-Noelle Swan is the deputy editor of the Monitor Daily and leads science, technology, and environment coverage.
+Noelle Swan is the content editor of the Monitor Weekly.

 Noelle is a graduate of Harvard University where she studied natural science, environmental management, and journalism.
 She is active in the local and national science writing community and sits on the steering committee for the New England Science Writers.